Shopify/quilt/packages/graphql-testing/README.md

 });
 ```

-The resulting function can then be use to create a GraphQL controller that tracks and resolves GraphQL operations according to the mocks you supply.
-The mock you supply should be an object where the keys are operation names, and the values are either an object to return as data for that operation, or a function that takes a `GraphQLRequest` and returns suitable data.
-Alternatively, the mock can simply be a function that accepts a `GraphQLRequest` and returns suitable mock data.
+The resulting function can be used to create a GraphQL controller that tracks and resolves GraphQL operations according to the mocks you supply.
+The mock you provide should be an object where the keys are operation names, and the values are either an object to return as data for that operation, or a function that takes a `GraphQLRequest` and returns suitable data.
+Alternatively, the mock can be a function that accepts a `GraphQLRequest` and returns suitable mock data.

 ```js
 const graphQL = createGraphQL({